Our curriculum intent

 - Participation in competitive sports and activities outside school through community links or sports clubs.

-Key Stage 4 Core Games:
+Key Stage 4 Core Physical Education (all students):

-At Key Stage 4, there is a big focus on participation so whilst the activities that are offered are similar to that in Key Stage 3, there is a high percentage of game play.
+At Key Stage 4, there is a big focus on participation so, whilst the activities that are offered are similar to that in Key Stage 3, there is a high percentage of game play.
 There are more opportunities for students to be actively involved in leading sections of lessons and taking responsibility for officiating, coaching and organising small groups.

 GCSE Physical Education: